AllanShima/amazon-clone-app/README.md

 If you want to use real payments, just go to stripe and disable the test option.
 And replace the api keys with the new live one provided.
 (PS: Dont do this)

+Stripe's keys locations on the app:
-Stripe's public api key is in App.js and Stripe's Secre api key is in index.js (function)
+- Stripe's public api key is in App.js;
+- and Stripe's Secre api key is in index.js (function).

+---

+Initialization:

+For testing:
+	- npm start (front);
+	- firebase emulators:start (back)